Scrapped Cruise Ships

 Review of Henna

-The medium-sized cruise ship MS Henna is owned by the Chinese company HNA Tourism Cruises.
-The first name of the vessels was Jubilee, built in 1986 by Kockums Varv, Malmö, Sweden for Carnival Cruise Line.
-In November 2015, HNA shut down cruise ship operation after 3 years of losing money because of newer ships being deployed to the region.
-Since Henna's last cruise with HNA Cruises, she is currently laid up and for sale for $35 million.
+Launched in 1986, MS Henna cruise ship was last-owned by the Chinese company HNA Tourism Cruises.
+The vessel (initially named Carnival Jubilee) was built for Carnival Cruise Line.
+In November 2015, HNA shut down its cruise shipping services, after 3 years of losing money because of new ships deployed in East Asia.
+Since ship's last voyage with HNA Cruises, it was laid up and open for sale for USD 35 million.
+Sadly, in August 2017, the ship was scrapped in Alang India.

 Cruise itinerary program